justinemmanuelmercado/blog/src/pages/laptop-buying/index.md

 _The prices in dollars are from Amazon and Ebay, and the prices in pesos are from Philippine stores._

-What the picture above shows is that not only are the prices in US stores cheaper by $200 - $600, the products also have better specs out of the box (_see the Philippine Acer Aspire with only 4GB of RAM and the HDD where as a cheaper laptop on Amazon comes with an SSD and 8GB of RAM_)
+What the picture above shows is that not only are the prices in US stores cheaper by $200 - $600, the products also have better specs out of the box (_see the Philippine Acer Aspire with only 4GB of RAM and HDD where as the same laptop on Amazon comes with an SSD, 8GB RAM and is cheaper_)

-I've watched reviews, researched prices, searched online stores, visited electronic stores and looked through olx.ph trying to find the best prices for laptops, they're all the same.
-You're better of buying one from America
+I've watched reviews, researched prices, searched online stores, visited electronic stores and looked through olx.ph for for a few months now.
+It's all the same, you're better of buying one from America if you value your money.

 _"Alright I'm convinced, but how am I supposed to have them shipped to me and how much is shipping going to cost?"_ I'm glad you asked because...